 The Best Time to go to Svalbard

-Essentially, if you want to know the best time to visit Svalbard to see polar bears, you can only go in the summer, between June and September.
+Essentially, the best time to visit Svalbard to see polar bears is the summer, between June and September.
 This is when the ice melts enough for ships to be able to navigate the, still icy, waters and explore all the wildlife there is to offer.

 Outside of these summer months, the archipelago freezes over, becoming solid with thick ice and, in the depths of winter, completely thrust into the darkness of the polar nights.
 At this time, the polar bears head out further across the ice in search of food, making is near impossible to find them, let alone get to them.

 Find out more about travelling to Svalbard with our practical planning FAQs or view our free and comprehensive polar bear watching guide.

 June - September

 These summer months are the best time to go to Svalbard.
-This is also the warmest time to visit, and most suited to some of the outdoor activities you can enjoy such as snowmobile tours, skiing, dog sledding, hiking and boat tours.
+This is the warmest time to visit, and most suited to some of the outdoor activities you can enjoy such as snowmobile tours, skiing, dog sledding, hiking, and boat tours.
 More importantly, it is the best time to see polar bears!
 It is not uncommon to have periods of fog during this time and weather in Svalbard can change very quickly.
 This is also the period of the Midnight Sun phenomenon, when the sun doesn't dip below the horizon, resulting in constant daylight.
 Many of our chosen expeditions operate during these months to maximise wildlife and polar bear sightings.